ewhicher/matter/content/collections/pages/opportunity-lab.md

     content:
       -
         type: text
-        text: 'Join us on a voyage of discovery to build a BIG future for your organisation.'
+        text: 'Join us on a voyage of discovery to build a valuable future for your organisation.'
 pattern: patterns/opp.png
 intro_video_placeholder:
   - opportunitylabimg-1676991925.png